lithops-cloud/lithops/docs/source/cli.rst

 ``lithops runtime list``
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Lists all created/deployed runtimes of an specific compute backend.
+Lists all created/deployed runtimes of a specific compute backend.

 +-----------------+------------------------------+
 | Parameter       | Description                  |